 #[DataGrid(grid: UserGrid::class, factory: InheritedFactory::class)]

-This interceptor allows customising endpoint interceptors using @Pipeline
+This interceptor allows customising endpoint interceptors using the Pipeline

 When declared in the domain core interceptors list, this interceptor injects specified annotated interceptors on the